VladIftime/seita-assignment-data-engineering/README.md

 - **Thresholds:** The thresholds for warm, sunny, and windy conditions are defined in `app/config.py`.
 - **Weather Data File:** The path to the weather data CSV file is specified in `app/config.py`.

+## TODO

+Test for scalability.
+Use tools like `timeit` or `Locust` to make sure functions perform well under expected loads.

 ## License

 This project is licensed under the MIT License.